YES! Charter schools are a type of public school. Like all public schools, they are:

 Once a charter public school’s application is approved, the school’s board of directors enters into a contractual relationship with the state or district level authorizer.
 The contract requires extensive oversight of organizational, financial and academic performance, and charter public schools must seek reauthorization every five years.

-If you have identified a unique need in a community that a charter school would serve, we encourage you to email email@example.com to connect with WA Charters’ School Programs team to learn more about pathways to authorization, including our School Leadership and Design Fellowship and our Aspiring Leaders Fellowship.
+If you have identified a unique need in a community that a charter school would serve, we encourage you to email email@example.com to connect with WA Charters’ School Programs team to learn more about pathways to authorization.

 Charter public schools are approved by and accountable to their authorizers.
 The word “authorizer” refers to the state entity or institution that has the legal right to issue charters to those who want to open charter public schools.
 An authorizer is also responsible for oversight of these schools.